 By using some of the suggestions above, when you do have those 60 PDUs staring you straight in the face…you can stare back and watch them dwindle down to zero.

 Looking to spend some time earning PDUs on your job as a PMP Project Manager?
 Why not spend some of this time implementing a new software project management tool at your company.
-Try ProjectManager.com FREE for 30 days and see how easy it is to earn 5 PDUs as a practitioner of project management and have fun at the same time!
+ProjectManager.com is free for 30 days.
+See how easy it is to earn 5 PDUs as a practitioner of project management and have fun at the same time!